 The developments in the sphere of public service broadcasting before the adoption of the media law are crucial for an understanding the context of the 1994 elections both in terms of media coverage and salient political controversies.
-In May 1990, following a comprehensive political deal between the main government and opposition parties, i.e. the MDF and the SZDSZ, respectively, the indirectly elected - and largely ceremonial -President of Hungary named non-partisan social science celebrities as presidents of the Hungarian Television and the Hungarian Radio.
+In May 1990, following a comprehensive political deal between the main government and opposition parties, i.e. the MDF and the SZDSZ, respectively, the indirectly elected - and largely ceremonial - President of Hungary named non-partisan social science celebrities as presidents of the Hungarian Television and the Hungarian Radio.
 These appointments reflected the consensus-seeking spirit of the larger deal and symbolized the intention that the public media should follow the public service ideal without direct governmental control.
+However, dissatisfied with the activity of the new presidents, in summer 1991 the conservative government decided to use a 1974 decree on Hungarian Television that placed MTV under government supervision.
+This is sometimes considered the formal starting point of the long-lasting "media war" that featured legal battles, parliamentary hearings, street demonstrations, and numerous politically motivated sackings in the public media.
+In the standard interpretation, the 1990-94 government repeatedly tried to (A) replace the presidents of the two electronic media with their cronies; (B) impose the 1974 decree on governmental supervision of the MT by introducing an operative control over the media; (C) stop the independent functioning of public radio and television by depriving them of the

-6 The frequency moratorium was introduced by a government decree.
+&lt;sup>6 The frequency moratorium was introduced by a government decree.
 Several times MPs requested to pass the moratorium through parliament as such regulations were constitutionally within the competence of the parliament.
 It was never adopted by the parliament, however, and therefore it could be considered illegal (Halmai: 219).
-The illegal moratorium was thoroughly ridiculed by a pirate radio station that started to
+The illegal moratorium was thoroughly ridiculed by a pirate radio station that started to broadcast from a moving location at irregular intervals only in order to invite the police for a catch-me-ifyou-can game.